 We aim to determine how evolution finds solutions to tough circumstances, both environmental and intracellular.
-We do this by applying innovative population genomic approaches to wild populations that have overcome clear hazards.
-That recent advances allow us to unambiguously identify gene candidates underlying adaptation is revolutionary, making this a fabulous time to apply population genomics to wild species.
+We do this by applying innovative population genomic approaches to wild populations that have overcome clearly definable, quantifiable hazards.
+That recent advances allow us to unambiguously identify natural alleles underlying particular adaptations is revolutionary, making this a fabulous time to apply population genomics to wild species.

 By understanding natural solutions to important stressors -- from tolerance of extreme levels of metal contamination, to the ability to thrive in high salt soils, to adaptation to the trauma of genome duplication -- we aim to 1) inform our understanding of basic evolutionary processes and 2) help inform rational crop development to cope with a changing world.

 Current research in the lab focusses on two adaptive challenges:

 Genome Duplication.
 Perhaps the most radical mutation is the duplication of an entire set of chromosomes.
 Sudden genome doubling presents novel dynamics to the confined environment of the nucleus.
 How is such a jolt dealt with?
 Here's how we're approaching an understanding.

 Edaphic Extremes.
 We are focusing on adaptation to extreme soil conditions, from high salt soils to metal-contaminated barrens.
 The persistence of diverse species that can thrive in the face of these insults allows us to test for repeated evolution, flexibility of biochemical pathways, and constraint.
 Learn more here!